-Any individual or couple who is struggling with infertility is encouraged to pursue their dreams by availing themselves to the advanced IVF treatment in North Cyprus.
+Any individual or couple affected by male factor infertility is encouraged to pursue their dreams by availing themselves of the advanced IVF treatment in North Cyprus.
 Our leading reproductive endocrinologists are committed to finding the potential causes and can provide a confident infertility diagnosis, as well as offer options for more advanced fertility treatments.

-Led by expert fertility specialists, Dr. Armağan Ulubaş, the team at euroCARE IVF has spent a great deal of time and effort in making the leading fertility clinic in North Cyprus not only technically advanced — but also emotionally comforting.
+Driven by the desire to provide the highest quality care, the team at euroCARE IVF has spent a great deal of time and effort in making the leading fertility clinic in North Cyprus not only technically advanced — but also emotionally comforting.

 Male infertility refers to a male’s inability to cause pregnancy in a fertile female.
 In about 40–50% of the cases, infertility is caused due to the male factor.
 10% to 15% of men are infertile because of sperm abnormalities.
 Low sperm count can be caused by hormone imbalance or blockage in the sperm delivery system.
 Infertility affects approximately 7% of all men.